quintel/etmodel/app/views/pages/_whats_new_content.en.md

 # January 2022

 ## Explore price-sensitive electricity demand
-Previously, the use of flexible electricity demand technologies could be determined by manually setting the order in which these technologies may use electricity.
+Previously, the use of flexible electricity demand technologies could be determined by manually setting the order in which these technologies could use electricity.
 This has now been replaced by price-sensitive behaviour.
 This means that for power-to-gas, power-to-heat and electricity storage a willingness to pay has to be set.
 For export, the willingness to pay is given by the prices of the interconnectors.

 The behaviour for all of these technologies can be set in the *Flexibility* section, for **[Storage](/scenario/flexibility_storage/behaviour-of-storage-technologies)**, **[Conversion](/scenario/flexibility/flexibility_conversion/behaviour-of-conversion-technologies)** and **[Export](/scenario/flexibility/electricity_import_export/electricity-interconnectors)**.
 New charts that can help you set the behaviour can also be found there.
 For storage, in addition to the willingness to pay, a willingness to accept has to be set.
 Alternatively, instead of the price-sensitive behaviour, a forecasting algorithm can be used to determine storage behaviour.